Gravity wave momentum flux

 ©P. Preusse

-Currently, global observational constraints on gravity wave momentum flux and gravity wave drag throughout the middle atmosphere are lacking, leading to large uncertainties in in climate and weather prediction models.
+Currently, global observational constraints on gravity wave momentum flux and gravity wave drag throughout the middle atmosphere are lacking, leading to large uncertainties in climate and weather prediction models.

 CAIRT will provide information on the gravity wave momentum flux, propagation direction and drag through three-dimensional observation of temperature fluctuations at unprecedented scales.